 Although rapid progress has been made in the development and validation of this technology, demonstration that in actual clinical practice, the testing is sufficiently accurate, has low failure rates, and can be provided in a timely fashion, has not been provided.
 Therefore, at the present time, the following caveats need to be considered….

 Reliable noninvasive maternal cfDNA (cell-free) aneuploidy screening methods have only been reported for trisomies 21 and 18….

 There are insufficient data available to judge whether any specific cfDNA screening method is most effective.

 The tests should not be considered to be fully diagnostic and therefore are not a replacement for amniocentesis and CVS….

 Analytic validity trials have been mostly focused on patients who are at high risk on the basis of maternal age or other screening tests.
 Efficacy in low-risk populations has not yet been fully demonstrated….

-American College of Obstetricians and Gynecologists (ACOG) and Society for Maternal-Fetal Medicine(25): In November 2012, ACOG released a committee opinion on noninvasive testing for fetal aneuploidy The Committee Opinion was issued jointly with the Society for Maternal-Fetal Medicine Publications Committee.
+In November 2012, the American College of Obstetricians and Gynecologists (ACOG) released a committee opinion on noninvasive testing for fetal aneuploidy The Committee Opinion was issued jointly with the Society for Maternal-Fetal Medicine Publications Committee.
 ACOG recommended that maternal plasma DNA testing be offered to patients at increased risk of fetal aneuploidy.
-They did not recommend that the test be offered to women who are not at high risk or women with multiple gestations.
-ACOG further recommended that women be counseled prior to testing about the limitations of the test and recommended confirmation of positive findings with CVS or amniocentesis.
+They did not recommend that the test be offered to women who are not at high risk or to women with multiple gestations.
+ACOG further recommended that women be counseled before testing about the limitations of the test and recommended confirmation of positive findings with CVS or amniocentesis.
 The document noted that the content reflected emerging clinical and scientific advances and is subject to change as additional information becomes available.
 The Committee Opinion did not include an explicit review of the literature.